-Skyy bid Jay to sit beside Blue on the bed while he limped to a rug rolled up against a wall.
-Jay wanted to help handle the heavy rug but Skyy knocked it over with his cane and unrolled it with his feet.
+Skyy limped to a rug rolled up against a wall and bid Jay to sit beside Blue on the bed.
+Jay wanted to help handle the heavy rug, but Skyy swiftly knocked it over with his cane and unrolled it with his feet.

 “The first man, Nemo,” said Virgil Skyy.
 “The tapestry shows his journey from divine birth to ascendance above the rank of Blue.”
-Virgil Skyy thumped his cane on the floor.
-“Students usually undertake this ritual after years of training with Virgil Green then swimming to the main island and climbing it nude like the birds do.
+He thumped his cane on the floor.
+“Students usually undertake this ritual after years of training with Virgil Green, then swimming to the main island and climbing it nude like the birds do.
 You met Virgil Green, didn’t you?”

 “I did.”
 Jay swallowed.
 “I understand he chased snakes from Sheridan.”

 Jay let his gaze wander the rug.
-Unconsciously his focus drifted to Virgil Blue’s silver mask.
-Jay had two reflections, one in each of Blue’s eyes.
+Unconsciously, his focus drifted to Virgil Blue’s silver mask.
+Jay had a reflection in both of Blue’s eyes.
 “Virgil Skyy… Jango… On the islands, you said the dead are reborn.”

-“We cycle until our souls find the Mountain.”
+“We cycle in the sand until our souls find the Mountain.”